help-me-mom/ng-mocks/README.md

     ngMocks.stub(mock, 'fakeProp', 'get');
     ngMocks.stub(mock, 'fakeProp', 'set');
     spyOnProperty(mock as any, 'fakeProp', 'get').and.returnValue('mockProp');
+    // for jest
+    // spyOnProperty(mock as any, 'fakeProp', 'get').mockReturnValue('mockProp');
     spyOnProperty(mock as any, 'fakeProp', 'set');
     expect((mock as any).fakeProp).toEqual('mockProp');
     (mock as any).fakeProp = 'mockPropSet';